 3 to 7 days to assist ewes in drying up.
 Some producers withhold

 or restrict water intake before and after weaning.
 However, removing

 water from the ewes' diet during hot weather can be dangerous

 and is not recommended.

-them.
-Spring grass is high in protein, water, and other nutrients
+Ewes should not be turned out to lush pasture immediately after weaning.
+Spring forage is high in protein, water, and other nutrients

-Generally, weaning time is more stressful for lambs than ewes.
+Generally, weaning is more stressful for lambs than ewes.

 At weaning, the lambs are challenged not only by being separated

-from their mother, but also by their need to fend for themselves
+from their mothers, but also by their need to fend for themselves

 nutritionally.
 Their immune systems are not fully developed,